-The Watson Forum is a series of (informal) interviews that seek to highlight contributions of women in the areas of numerical modelling, simulation, and programming in the context of Maths, Physics, Earth Sciences and Engineering.
+The Watson Forum is a series of (informal) interviews that seek to highlight contributions of women in the areas of numerical modelling, simulation, and programming in the context of STEM, in particular Maths, Physics, Earth Sciences and Engineering.

 During the interview the modellers are asked a variation of these three questions:

 - Describe your work as a modeller / Why are models important in your work / Why is modelling a useful tool in your work?

 - What are the advantages of modelling / pursuing a modelling career / what does a model/modelling allow you to do?

 - If you could send yourself a message to your teenage self, what career advice would you give yourself?